Her writing and storytelling work is grounded in:

 Her work is shaped not only by formal study but by long-term apprenticeship and ceremony with traditional medicine carriers from Lakota, Mexica, Quechua, Hawaiian, Chinese, West African, and Indian traditions.
 These teachings are held with humility and expressed through her own lived synthesis rather than as representation of any single lineage.

-She lives and works between worlds; field and page, institution and ceremony, translating depth into language that carries vision into futures.
+She lives and works between worlds; field and page, history and ceremony, helping those with stories to tell share in a language that carries their vision into futures.

 Projects